OJ17/things-I-learned-wiki/docs/distraction/Quotes/quotes-from-others.md

 `"I know of no other manner of dealing with great tasks than as play"` - Friedrich Nietzsche

-`"Mental illness is a terrible thing to have to cope with but I’ve learnt it’s a fight you can win if you live your life the right way”.` - Frank Bruno
+`"Mental illness is a terrible thing to have to cope with but I’ve learnt it’s a fight you can win if you live your life the right way".` - Frank Bruno

-`"Hark ye yet again—the little lower layer.
-All visible objects, man, are but as pasteboard masks.
-But in each event—in the living act, the undoubted deed—there, some unknown but still reasoning thing puts forth the mouldings of its features from behind the unreasoning mask.
-If man will strike, strike through the mask!
-How can the prisoner reach outside except by thrusting through the wall?
-To me, the white whale is that wall, shoved near to me.
-Sometimes I think there's naught beyond.
-But 'tis enough.
-He tasks me; he heaps me; I see in him outrageous strength, with an inscrutable malice sinewing it.
-That inscrutable thing is chiefly what I hate; and be the white whale agent, or be the white whale principal, I will wreak that hate upon him.
-Talk not to me of blasphemy, man; I'd strike the sun if it insulted me.
-For could the sun do that, then could I do the other; since there is ever a sort of fair play herein, jealousy presiding over all creations.
-But not my master, man, is even that fair play."` - Herman Melville, Moby Dick

 `"It's not what happens to you, but how you react to it that matters."` - Epictetus

+`"Every day it gets a little easier… But you gotta do it every day. that’s the hard part.
+But it does get easier."` - BoJack Horseman

+`"The difference between successful people and really successful people is that really successful people say no to almost everything."` - Warren Buffett

 ### Links: